MountKingX/spring-mvc-book/README.md

 * Chapter 3: Control Your Store with Controllers
 * Chapter 4: Working with Spring Tag Libraries
 * Chapter 5: Working with View Resolver
+* Chapter 6: Internalize Your Store with Interceptor

 ## Some specifications
 1. In a standard spring-boot2 project, ServletInitializer is not required, here I kept it as spring.io initialize the project with it.